jspoh/feline_frenzy/Nikesaurus_ReadMe.txt

 - press space button to show the animations of sprite

 Collision Scene:
-- Press 'T' to toggle to show the object's AABB bounding box
+- Press 'T' to toggle to show the object's AABB bounding box ( Only in scene 2 )
 - showcase of cloning entity with Left mouse click
 - showcase of player controller movement with the WASD keys